Prag8855/aab/content/guides/moving-to-berlin.md

 ### Start working

 After you get your [residence permit](/glossary/Aufenthaltstitel), you can start working.
-During your first month, your employer will ask for a few things like your tax ID, health insurance number and pension insurance number.
+During your first month, your employer will ask for a few things like your [tax ID](/glossary/Steueridentifikationsnummer), health insurance number and [pension insurance number](/glossary/Sozialversicherungsnummer).

 **[Starting a new job in Germany ➞](/guides/find-a-job-in-berlin#step-6-start-working)**

-During your first 6 months, you are in your [probation period](/glossary/Probezeit).
+Your first 6 months are a [probation period](/glossary/Probezeit).
 During that time, it's easier to [lose your job](/guides/losing-your-job).

 **[How the probation period works ➞](/guides/probezeit)**